Colorado Eviction Process

 5. Possession of property is returned to landlord

-Step 1: Landlord Serves Notice to Tenant
+Step 1: Landlord Serves Notice To Tenant

 A landlord can begin the eviction process in Colorado by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+Landlords should always keep the original signed notice and declaration of service as proof of proper service if the case proceeds to court.
+An initial written eviction notice may be delivered using any of these methods:

-1. Handing the notice to the tenant in person
+1. Hand delivery to the tenant

-3-Day Notice to Quit
+3-Day Notice To Quit

-In Colorado, if a tenant occupies employer-provided housing and is late on paying rent (full or partial), the landlord can serve them a 3-Day Notice to Quit.
+In Colorado, if a tenant occupies employer-provided housing and is late on paying rent (full or partial), the landlord can serve them a 3-Day Notice To Quit.
 This notice gives the tenant 3 days to pay the entire balance due or vacate the premises.

-5-Day Notice to Quit
+5-Day Notice To Quit

-In Colorado, if a tenant resides in an exempt rental property and is late on paying rent (full or partial), the landlord must give them a 5-Day Notice to Quit.
+In Colorado, if a tenant resides in an exempt rental property and is late on paying rent (full or partial), the landlord must give them a 5-Day Notice To Quit.
 This notice gives the tenant 5 days to pay the entire balance due or vacate the premises.

 note

-Landlords have an exempt rental propertyif they lease single family homes and have 5 or fewer rental properties.
+Landlords have an exempt rental property if they lease single family homes and have 5 or fewer rental properties.

-10-Day Notice to Quit
+10-Day Notice To Quit

-In Colorado, if a tenant (who does not reside in an exempt rental property or employer-provided housing), is late on paying rent (full or partial), the landlord must give them a 10-Day Notice to Quit.
+In Colorado, if a tenant (who does not reside in an exempt rental property or employer-provided housing), is late on paying rent (full or partial), the landlord must give them a 10-Day Notice To Quit.

 This notice gives the tenant 10 days to pay the entire balance due or vacate the premises.

-21-Day Notice to Vacate
+21-Day Notice To Vacate

-In Colorado, for a tenant with no lease, a month-to-month lease or for tenancies of longer than one month, but less than 6 months, the landlord must serve them a 21-Day Notice to Vacate to terminate the tenancy.
+In Colorado, for a tenant with no lease, a month-to-month lease or for tenancies of longer than one month, but less than 6 months, the landlord must serve them a 21-Day Notice To Vacate to terminate the tenancy.
 This lease termination notice allows the tenant 21 days to move out.

 However, depending on the length of tenancy, the amount of notice differs.